 Learn how to dry basil so it doesn’t go to waste and so you can use it throughout the year.
-Grow a few basil plants this season.
+Plant a few basil plants in the spring.
 By the middle of summer, you’ll have more delicious basil than you know what to do with.

 If you’ve ever grown basil, you know how prolific they are.
 Not only is basil fast-growing and hearty, but the more leaves you harvest, the more it grows.

 With all these fragrant leaves, you’ll need to know how to properly dry and store basil so you can enjoy this delicious herb all year.